-In this post, I’m discussing the SEO tool using for the past ten months ahead of SEMrush, Ahrefs.
-I’m pretty sure you will become the customer after reading this Serpstat review, and they offer some impressive features which are missing from major SEO tools.
+In this post, I’m discussing the SEO tool I'm using for the past 12 months ahead of SEMrush, Ahrefs.
+I’m pretty sure you will become their customer after reading this Serpstat review, and they offer some impressive features which are missing from major SEO tools.

 This post might be one of the longest articles at bloggingio, so if you’re in a hurry you can check their features from https://serpstat.com/features and for how to use guides, you can actually consider reading at bloggingio.